 Project Springboard (SCOOP Related)

-Is there a way/place to follow when a well is being fracked?
+Is there a way or place to follow when a well is being fracked?
 Got the permits down, trying to follow along in row 1…

 Following a well that is being fracked?
 Not really.
-Not unless you have contact with someone that may know what is going.
+Not unless you have contact with someone that may know what is going on.
 With some subscription databases, we may see “clues” as to what the progress actually is.
 Like when they report the chemical usage.
 You may also be able to tell when the rig left the location, but that does not mean a fracturing crew was available and able to start right away.
-Eyes on the ground is the best way and sometimes there is chatter by what is going on at various coffee shops, restaurants, gas stations, or other locations some of the vendors show up at.
-Most of the time they don’t even know the well name of the Section Township and Range that they are working on.
-They might know of only as the “Birt” well pad.
+Eyes on the ground is the best way and sometimes there is chatter about what is going on at various coffee shops, restaurants, gas stations, or other locations some of the vendors show up at.
+Most of the time they don’t even know the well name or the Section, Township, and Range that they are working on.
+They might know it only as the “Birt” well pad.

 From public access data, the issuing of a Production Unit Number (PUN) has always been my first clue that the well was now in operation.
-These are usually within ±10 days of the well being completed.
-After that the completion report.
+These are usually within plus or minus 10 days of the well being completed.
+After that, the completion report.

 2 Likes

-Was thinking the Project Springboard was the reason they were drilling in the orderly way they started ,row one, row2 then row3…pretty well have proven what is dn there with all the drilling already done … Guess just have to wait then till completion notification, then 6 mo of production?
+Was thinking the Project Springboard was the reason they were drilling in the orderly way they started—row one, row two, then row three… pretty well have proven what is down there with all the drilling already done.
+Guess just have to wait then till completion notification, then 6 months of production?

-Continental is up to $35,000 acre with a 1/4 royalty in 12 6n 6w. got the offer last week up from $26,600 a couple of weeks back. at current prices that would require 2,500,000 BO oil to get even before taxes and expenses.
-Serious offer i would say.
+Continental is up to $35,000 an acre with a 1/4 royalty in 12 6N 6W.
+Got the offer last week, up from $26,600 a couple of weeks back.
+At current prices that would require 2,500,000 BO oil to get even before taxes and expenses.
+Serious offer I would say.

 That is an impressive offer.
 One thing to remember is most of this area is also prospective for additional Woodford wells.